Local and Regional Community Events

 Staff facilitate activities at Kids for Critters Clubs, providing direction and motivation for children as they complete activities related to animal issues.
 Kids have been involved in making posters to hang in their schools, collecting used towels and blankets for local humane societies, making dog biscuits and kitty herb pots, and preparing for Be Kind to Animals Week.
 Individual schools have done an assortment of other activities including creating pet care brochures, writing skits about rescued animals and making presentations to younger children in their schools.

-The Kids for Critters club engages children in three areas:
+Kids for Critters engages children in three areas:

 Kids for Critters have several different messages to impart on others: